 The Bodhisatta was once a tree fairy.
 A crane promised to carry some fish from their pond, which was drying up, to another that was full of water; but instead, he ate them.
 He tried to do the same with a crab, but when the crab knew the crane’s intention, he snipped off his head with his claw.
 Seeing this, the Bodhisatta praised the crab and preached that deceit is a terrible thing.

 The Bodhisatta was once a landowner.
-His friend, an old man, buried a fortune in the forest, telling only his slave where it was so that his son would get the money as an inheritance, not his young wife.
-When the son grew up and it was time for him to retrieve the treasure, the slave took him to the forest, but when they got there he insulted his master and wouldn’t divulge the secret location.
+His friend, an old man, buried a fortune in the forest so that his son would get the money when he grew up.
+When it was time for the son to retrieve the treasure, the landowner’s slave took him to the forest, but when they got there, he insulted his master and wouldn’t divulge the secret location.
 The Bodhisatta suggested the son should dig at the place where the slave spoke rudely, and he was right.

 The Bodhisatta was once a royal treasurer.
 One morning, to prevent him from giving alms, the demon Mara, enemy of all that is good, created a pit of flaming embers inside his mansion.
-But the Bodhisatta fully followed the commandments, so he knew that he need not fear Mara.
+But the Bodhisatta fully followed the precepts, so he knew he need not fear Mara.
 He stepped into the pit and was protected by a large lotus flower so he was able to cross.

 1‑20, 21‑40, 41‑60, 61‑80, 81‑100, 101‑120, 121‑140, 141‑160, 161‑180, 181‑200, 201‑220, 221‑240, 241‑260, 261‑280, 281‑300, 301‑320, 321‑340, 341‑360, 361‑380, 381‑400, 401‑420, 421‑440, 441‑460, 461‑480, 481‑500, 501‑520, 521‑537, 538‑547